BillionaireToken/TokenCore/README.md

   **function registerTickets(uint256 number_of_tickets) returns (int8 registerTickets_STATUS)**

 Assuming the price of one ticket is 10 XBL, then the user must call registerTickets(1) on the Raffle Contract Address.

-Now you're in.
-You've just registered a ticket to the raffle.
-You have the chance to become the grand winner!
+After that, they've just registered a ticket to the raffle.
+They have the chance to become the grand winner!

 All of this is easy for a cryptohead but might seem just a tad bit complicated for your average gambler.

-We will be aiming to go mainstream with Billionaire Token and as such we will develop a GUI to be used in conjunction with the Raffle and the Burner .
+We want to go mainstream with Billionaire Token and as such we have developed and are maintaining and updating web-based graphical user interface to be used in conjunction with the Raffle and the Burner .
-This GUI will make use of Metamask and web3 and will be usable through our website initially.
+This GUI makes use of Metamask and web3 and is be usable through our website.
 We will also be looking into developing stand-alone clients.

 People will play the Raffle, play with the Burner, play Poker and not even know they're on a blockchain!
 It will be gambling for the masses with all the benefits that crypto currencies and blockchain technology brings: accountability, traceability and security.